9623Y/9623Y-Spin-Up-Notebook/README.md

 Today we swap out the standoffs on the screw joint indexer from standard 2" Vex Standoffs to a pair of 7/8" Robosource Standoffs in order to shorten the distance of the bottom row from the ramp by around 1/4", this allows the wheels of the bottom row to get close enough to the ramp to make consistent contact with the disc while intaking it.
 We still need to make some adjustments, such as making the intake a bit longer and a little wider, but we are getting closer to finishing the intake.

+## **End of Entry Thoughts**
+We were able to continue the intake but we didn't prep our box as much as we planned.
+Our teacher is willing to open up the lab for us and sit in for a meeting one day during break so we are only putting things we might need over the weekend rather than a whole week.

+# **11/21/22 - _Reverse Engineering Challenge_**

 # **11/22/22**